polyamspace/mastodon/README.md

 ### Polyam flavour

-Polyam-glitch comes with it's own flavour based on the glitch flavour. \
+Polyam-glitch comes with its own flavour based on the glitch flavour. \
 All features are available for it.

 ## Installation and updating